pid1/usesthis/README.md

 * [Magnet](https://magnet.crowdcafe.com) for window management.

 ## Writing
 Notes written during meetings, while reading, or off-grid are taken down on paper using a [Fisher AG7](https://www.spacepen.com/originalastronautspacepen.aspx).
 It feels great, writes well, and the [ink](https://www.spacepen.com/cartridge-2.aspx) still works when camping.
-Long-form writing is done in [Ulysses](https://ulysses.app).
+Notes are moved to Markdown files for long-term storage.

 ## Reading
 When not physical media, I use a [Kindle Oasis](https://www.amazon.com/All-new-Kindle-Oasis-now-with-adjustable-warm-light/dp/B07F7TLZF4) for all my reading needs.
 I find e-ink to be significantly more comfortable than any other display surface for long-term reading.
 I convert sufficiently long media to an e-reader compatible format using [Calibre](https://calibre-ebook.com).
 Books owned and read are tracked in [Libib](https://www.libib.com/).